Pilot (Pretty Little Liars): Casting

 ABC Family began casting for a Pretty Little Liars television pilot in October 2009.
 Lucy Hale was cast as Aria Montgomery in the project, followed by Troian Bellisario as Spencer Hastings and Ian Harding as Ezra Fitz in November 2009.
 In December 2009, The Futon Critic confirmed the casting of Ashley Benson as Hanna Marin and Shay Mitchell as Emily Fields, as well as the addition of Laura Leighton as Ashley Marin, Nia Peeples as Pam Fields, Roark Critchlow as Tom Marin, and Bianca Lawson as Maya.
 Mitchell had initially auditioned for the role of Spencer and then tried for Emily.
 The Hollywood Reporter also noted that Torrey DeVitto and Sasha Pieterse landed recurring roles in the pilot.
 The Alloy Entertainment website later confirmed that Pieterse would be playing Alison DiLaurentis and DeVitto would be Melissa Hastings, also mentioning the casting of Janel Parrish as Mona Vanderwaal.
 Initially, Alexis Denisof was cast to be Aria Montgomery's father Byron.
 In April 2010, the role of Aria's father Byron was recast with Chad Lowe, and Holly Marie Combs was cast as Aria's mother Ella.
 Jenna Marshall is played by Tammin Sursok.
 The actors who played Ian Thomas, Toby Cavanaugh and Jessica DiLaurentis in this episode were after replaced by Ryan Merriman, Keegan Allen and Andrea Parker, respectively.

 Filming

-After the pilot was shot in Vancouver, filming for the rest of the series has since moved to Los Angeles.
-The series is primarily filmed at the Warner Bros. studio and backlot in the city of Burbank (near Los Angeles).
+After the pilot was shot in Vancouver, filming for the rest of the series moved to Los Angeles.
+The series was primarily filmed at the Warner Bros. studio and backlot in the city of Burbank (near Los Angeles).